teleivo/dot/README.md

 Format your DOT files with `dotfmt`. `dotfmt` is inspired by [gofmt](https://pkg.go.dev/cmd/gofmt).
 As such it is opinionated and has no options to change its format.

+Core principles:

+* **Idempotency**: Formatting the same code multiple times produces identical output.
+* **Only formats valid code**: Parse errors leave the original input unchanged.
+The formatter does not assume or alter user intent when it cannot parse the code.

 ```sh
 go run ./cmd/dotfmt/main.go <<EOF
 digraph data_pipeline{graph[rankdir=TB,bgcolor="#fafafa"]